Datona-Labs/datona/Example-KYC.md

 ### 8. As the Verifier, transition the contract to begin verification and see how permissions have changed

 The S-DAC is designed to only allow the Verifier access to the Owner's data when in the *Verifying* state.
-By forcing the verifier to transition the contract, it creates a blockchain event that can be monitored for and used to inform the Owner and Requester that verification process has begun.
+By forcing the verifier to transition the contract, it creates a blockchain event that can be monitored for and used to inform the Owner and Requester that the verification process has begun.

 In this case the Verifier also writes an event to the vault's log file at address ``0xFFfFfFffFFfffFFfFFfFFFFFffFFFffffFfFFFfF``.